m-azra3l/StringComparer/README.md

 - Compare the text in two input boxes
 - Show the number of differences in a label

-## Usage
+## Installation

-To use this application, you need to have .NET 7 installed on your machine.
+To run this application, you need to have .NET 7 installed on your machine.

 1. Clone the repository: